erewok/simpleservantblog/docs/post2.md

 ```
 At the very top are some GHC language pragmas: these are extensions available in GHC, and we are going to gloss over them here, suffice it to say that these go *above* the name of our module and its imports.

-Haskell modules always have the `module` name at the top below any pragmas: this module is called `Models.Author` because it is in the directory `Models` and it is named `Author.hs`. `Models.Author` is how this file will be referenced in our project's `cabal file` and it's also how it will be imported by other modules.
+Haskell modules always have the `module` name at the top below any pragmas: this module is called `Models.Author` because it is in the directory `Models` and it is named `Author.hs`. `Models.Author` is how this file will be referenced in our project''s `cabal file` and it''s also how it will be imported by other modules.

 We have also included a few imports from the `postgresql-simple` library we installed previously, and we have included some other interesting and useful tools, including the following:

 **`Data.Aeson`**:

 This is a wonderful and extremely fast JSON-serialization library.
-Throughout this project, we're going to rely heavily on `Data.Aeson`.
+Throughout this project, we''re going to rely heavily on `Data.Aeson`.

 **`GHC.Generics`**:

 We are going to create some new data types to represent records in our tables.
-In other words, we're going to take a row from our database and turn it into something we are calling a `Author` and then we're going to do the reverse: send that `Author` directly back to the database where it will again become a database record.
+In other words, we''re going to take a row from our database and turn it into something we are calling a `Author` and then we''re going to do the reverse: send that `Author` directly back to the database where it will again become a database record.

 In addition, our API is going to speak JSON, so it would also be pretty cool to automatically turn our `BlogPost` and `Author` things into JSON and them from JSON back into `BlogPost`s and `Author`s. `GHC.Generics` along with the language pragma `{-# LANGUAGE DeriveGeneric #-}` allows us to automatically create instances of `FromJSON` and `ToJSON` (from the `aeson` library) for our data types, which simply means that the compiler automagically knows how to turn the things we have defined *into* JSON and then from JSON *back into the things we defined*, which is pretty cool.

 **`Servant.Elm`**:

-We're not doing much with this yet, so we'll talk about it later.
+We''re not doing much with this yet, so we''ll talk about it later.
 Simply include it for now.

 ### Defining the Author Table